infoqualitylab/author_network_analysis/Salt/data/databank_deposit_version_2/README.txt

 5)systematic_review_inclusion_criteria.csv:
-ID - The numeric IDs of systematic review reports. short_name - ID of the paper from Trinquart et al. (2016). attitude - Its scientific opinion about the salt controversy from Trinquart et al. (2016).
-We corrected the classification of two SRRs, Graudal 2014 (from “for” to “against”) and Poggio 2014 (from “against” to “for”), whose “statements” based on which “judgment” was made were mistakenly swapped in Web Table 2 of the supplement. no_of_studies_included - Number of studies included in the systematic review report. no_of_articles_included – Number of articles included in the systematic review report. article_included_in_Trinquart_data – Number of articles included in the Trinquart dataset.
+ID - The numeric IDs of systematic review reports. short_name - ID of the paper from Trinquart et al. (2016). attitude - Its scientific opinion about the salt controversy from Trinquart et al. (2016)s. no_of_studies_included - Number of studies included in the systematic review report. no_of_articles_included – Number of articles included in the systematic review report. article_included_in_Trinquart_data – Number of articles included in the Trinquart dataset.